31 gorgeous beige bedroom ideas that are anything but dull

 Beige feature wall

 If you're looking to create a sense of drama in your bedroom, dark decor isn't necessarily your only option.
-This hotel-inspired room design uses a beige feature wall to create a soft but effective focal point for an art deco fabric headboard.
-The look is finished with taupe wood panelling and a plush rug to add a luxurious edge.
+This cool industrial bedroom uses a beige feature wall to create an effective backdrop for colourful and contemporary floral bedding.
 Want to recreate the look at home in a less permanent way?
-Why not use self adhesive wallpaper to create a removable wallpaper feature wall?
+Why not use self-adhesive wallpaper to create a removable wallpaper feature wall?

 How do you make a beige bed interesting?